enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 ### :stop_sign:Stop Here:stop_sign:

 If you want to think about or solve the problem before we dive in, take some time and come back to this section when you are ready.
-Otherwise, continue.
+Otherwise, continue :vertical_traffic_light:.

 ### Thinking It Through

-This is a decent skeleton that should hopefully have some questions start to fire in the candidate's mind.
+We have provided a decent skeleton that should hopefully have some questions start to fire in the candidate's mind.
 Let's assume we're a candidate for a bit.

-  * We are defining a TimeSeries class and returning that as a result of fetch
+  * We are defining a `TimeSeries` class and returning that as a result of fetch
-  * What does the TimeSeries class look like?
+  * What does the `TimeSeries` class look like?
-  * Our fetch method uses startTime and endTime as `Long` - why? (epoch millis)
+  * Our fetch method uses `startTime` and `endTime` as `Long` - why? (answer: epoch millis)
-  * Are `startTime` and/or `endTime` exclusive or inclusive when filtering? (both inclusive)
+  * Are `startTime` and/or `endTime` exclusive or inclusive when filtering? (answer: both inclusive)
   * What are edge cases that need to be accounted for?
   * Are there any properties or assumptions we are allowed to make?